CrewMates-Open-Source/EduHelp/Starter.md

 ```
 git push -u origin <your_branch_name>
 ```

 10. Create a Pull Request!

-Finally, go to your repository in browser and click on compare and pull requests.
-Then add a title and description to your pull request that explains your precious effort.
+a.)
+Go to your local repository where you make the changes and click on compare and pull requests. b.)
+Now, add a title of your work and description to your pull request that explains your precious effort.

-click on Compare and Pull Request
+Click on Compare and Pull Request.

 Congratulations! boom Sit and relax, you've made your contribution to Crewmates project.